Darshants6364/code-editor-/README.md

 Ace is a code editor written in JavaScript.

 This repository has only generated files.
-If you want to work on ace please go to https://github.com/ajaxorg/ace instead.
+If you want to work on ace please go to

 here you can find pre-built files for convenience of embedding. it contains 4 versions